Scott Bradford: Off on a Tangent

 Graham/Hergensheimer takes this inexplicable change as a sign that the end-times are near, and realizes he must try to bring his lover, Margrethe, into a state of grace.
 What follows is a freewheeling story where closed minds are opened and old habits are broken, all while Graham/Hergensheimer’s world continues to change at the most inopportune moments and he begins to question and doubt the God that he has believed in all his life—a God that he questions even more when he gets caught up in the rapture and brought to Heaven.

 This story is far-fetched, and yet it is somehow believeable.
-It plays upon the religious and social questions that everybody—believer or nonbeliever—has asked themselves, and comes up with the kinds of answers that we’ve almost always been afraid to consider: Maybe there is a God, and maybe He is playing tricks on us.
+It plays upon the religious and social questions that everybody—believer or nonbeliever—has asked themselves, and comes up with the kinds of answers that we’ve almost always been afraid to consider: Maybe there is a God, and maybe he is playing tricks on us.

 5 out of 5 stars.